damiso15/alx-higher_level_programming/0x02-python-import_modules/README.md

 * 4-hidden_discovery.py - Write a program that prints all the names defined by the compiled module `hidden_4.pyc` (please download it locally).
 * 5-variable_load.py - Write a program that imports the variable `a` from the file `variable_load_5.py` and prints its value.
 * 100-my_calculator.py - Write a program that imports all functions from the `file calculator_1.py` and handles basic operations.
+* 101-easy_print.py - Write a program that prints `#pythoniscool`, followed by a new line, in the standard output.